-The throttle cable must be lubricated with CABLE LUBRICANT (P/N 293 600 041) or an equivalent.
+The throttle cable must be lubricated with a silicone based lubricant or an equivalent.

 Always use a silicone-based lubricant.
 Using another lubricant (like a water-based lubricant) could cause the throttle lever/cable to become sticky and stiff.
 Open the throttle lever housing.